Kuala Lumpur Skyline 2026

 Can a foreigner own land in Malaysia?

 In general, foreigners buy properties under "Strata Title" (apartments).
-Owning "Landed Property" is possible in some states with high minimum purchase thresholds (often 1 to 2 million MYR).
+Owning landed property is possible in certain states, but with high minimum purchase thresholds (often 1 to 2 million MYR).

-What is the minimum real estate investment threshold?
+What is the minimum threshold for real estate investment?

 The threshold varies by state.
-In Kuala Lumpur, it is generally 1 million MYR for foreigners, but it can drop to 600,000 MYR for specific projects in Selangor.
+In Kuala Lumpur it is generally 1 million MYR for foreigners, but it can drop to 600,000 MYR for certain specific projects in Selangor.

 Is it easy to repatriate funds?

-Yes, Malaysia does not impose strict exchange controls for the repatriation of profits and invested capital, provided local taxes have been paid.
+Yes.
+Malaysia does not impose strict exchange controls on the repatriation of profits and invested capital, provided local taxes have been paid.

 Absolutely.
 Many investors buy through local management companies.
-However, holding a visa like the MM2H facilitates some banking procedures.
+That said, holding a visa such as the MM2H makes certain banking procedures easier.

-It is the equivalent of a private limited company (LLC).
-It is the most common structure for foreign businesses.
-It allows for applying for employment passes (EP) for foreign directors.
+It is the equivalent of a private limited company.
+It is the most common structure for foreign businesses and lets you apply for work visas (EP) for foreign directors.

 Currently, there is no inheritance tax in Malaysia.
-However, your assets may be taxable in your home country depending on your tax residence.
+However, your assets may be taxable in your home country depending on your tax residency.

 What is the difference between Freehold and Leasehold?